joenorris000/Portfolio/Showcase Projects/NFL_combine/NFL_Combine.md

   From the graph above, the best position to play if you want to be drafted into the NFL is a wide receiver.
 The second is a corner back and the third is a running back.
 This makes sense as these positions are constantly switching out after plays so a team tends to have a lot of these three positions.

-## Question 2: What are the Most Important Factors for an Ofensive Linemen to Be Drafted
+## Question 2: What Are the Most Important Factors for an Offensive Linemen to Be Drafted?

 ### Visualization